§ Verifiable Public Registry v4 Specification

 if issuer_perm_id is null AND verifier_perm_id is null, MUST abort.

-if issuer_perm_id is no null:
+if issuer_perm_id is not null:

-if verifier_perm_id is no null:
+if verifier_perm_id is not null:

 agent: